 Vincent O’Sullivan has been awarded a series of writer’s residencies and research fellowships at Australasian universities.
 In 1994 he was the Meridian Energy Katherine Mansfield Fellow in Menton, France.
-He was appointed Director of Victoria University of Wellington’s Stout Research Centre in 1997 and is now an Emeritus Professor of English at Victoria University of Wellington.
+He was made a Distinguished Companion of the New Zealand Order of Merit in the 2000 Queens Birthday Honours and was the New Zealand poet laureate 2013–2015.
+He lives in Dunedin.

 Vincent's new poetry collection, Things OK With You? is published by VUP in 2021.